2008 Wimbledon Championships – Women's singles

 Defending champion Venus Williams defeated her sister Serena Williams in the final, 7–5, 6–4 to win the ladies' singles tennis title at the 2008 Wimbledon Championships.
-It was her fifth Wimbledon title and seventh major singles title overall.
-She won the title without losing a set, the second time she did so at a major.
-The sisters also won the doubles title playing together.
+It was her fifth Wimbledon title and seventh and last major singles title overall.
+Venus did not lose a set during the tournament, the second time she did so at a major.

-Ana Ivanovic, Jelena Janković, Maria Sharapova and Svetlana Kuznetsova were in contention for the WTA No. 1 ranking.
+Ana Ivanovic, Jelena Janković, Maria Sharapova and Svetlana Kuznetsova were in contention for the world No. 1 singles ranking.
 Ivanovic retained the top ranking despite losing in the third round to Zheng Jie.
-Janković, Sharapova and Kuznetsova also lost in the first four rounds, marked the first time in Wimbledon history that none of the top four women's seeds advanced to the quarterfinals.
+Janković, Sharapova and Kuznetsova also lost in the first four rounds, marking the first time in history that none of the top four seeds advanced to the quarterfinals.

-Zheng went on to reach the semifinals, becoming the first Chinese player to do so at a singles major, and becoming the first wild card to reach the semifinals.
-Zheng's win against Ivanovic in the third round also made her the lowest-ranked player (ranked as the world No. 133) to defeat a reigning world No. 1.
-This record would be broken only two months later by Julie Coin at the 2008 US Open, who also defeated Ivanovic.
+Zheng went on to reach the semifinals, the first Chinese player to do so at a singles major, and the first wild card to reach the Wimbledon women's singles semifinals.
+Zheng's win over Ivanovic made her, as the world No. 133, the lowest-ranked player to defeat a reigning world No. 1; this record would be broken only two months later by Julie Coin at the 2008 US Open, who also defeated Ivanovic.
+Tamarine Tanasugarn was the first Thai player to reach a major singles quarterfinal.